TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 The details above show that the mechanism for descriptors is embedded in the :meth:`__getattribute__()` methods for :class:`object`, :class:`type`, and :func:`super`.
-Classes inherit this machinery when they derive from :class:`object` or if they have a meta-class providing similar functionality.
+Classes inherit this machinery when they derive kutoka :class:`object` or if they have a meta-kundi providing similar functionality.
 Likewise, classes can turn-off descriptor invocation by overriding :meth:`__getattribute__()`.